jod35/fastapi-beyond-crud-docs/docs/chapter1.md

 ### 4. Freeze Dependencies

-Freeze the installed dependencies into a `requirements.txt` file to track the exact versions of our dependencies so that we can easily reproduce it in the future.
+Freeze the installed dependencies into a `requirements.txt` file to track the exact versions of our dependencies so that we can easily reproduce them in the future.

 ```console
 (env) pip freeze > requirements.txt